 Yelena Bryksenkova is a talented illustrator with a flair for daubing bohemian narratives and beautiful, baleful women.
 Born in Russia, Yelena grew up in Cleveland, studying illustration at the Maryland Institute College of Art in Baltimore and then at the Academy of Applied and Decorative Arts in Prague.
-We’ve been great admirers of Yelena’s illustrations for some time, enjoying the wonderful mix of influences to be found in her paintings, drawings and editorials.
+I’ve greatly admired Yelena’s illustrations for some time, enjoying the wonderful mix of influences to be found in her paintings, drawings and editorials.

 Using pen and gouache to create each piece, Yelena’s work documents homely scenes of ruminating women with magical undertones, borrowing themes from Russian folklore and modern-day life.
 Her portraits read like contemporary fairytales, especially when presented on miniature pieces of wood or roundels as seen in some of her past shows in the US.